kleqing/Headphone-Equalizer-APO/README.md

 <details>
 <sumary>Preset</sumary>
 - The Equalizer APO although can impove audio quality but it is not optimized.
+To do something to improve the quality, you have to use some presets which will change the game.

+- [Here](https://github.com/kleqing) are some presets that I found in the internet that you can see on my repository (I will update more in the future) or you can go to [AutoEQ](https://autoeq.app/) to choose a preset that you want!

+- To install a preset, just go to `C:\Program Files\EqualizerAPO\config` and paste the `config.txt` file!

+<sumary>Optimization</sumary>
 </details>